lowRISC/qemu/docs/opentitan/otptool.md

 * `--toggle-bit` toggles the specified bit in the OTP data.
 This flag may be repeated.
 This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
 See [Bit position syntax](#bit-syntax) for how to specify a bit.

+* `--top-name` defines the OpenTitan top name for some code generation feature.
+It overrides any top name that may be automatically retrieved from the configuration file hierarchy.

 * `--write` overrides any data (not ECC).
 If can be combined with `--fix-ecc` to automatically rebuild the ECC of the data slot that have been altered.
 This option may be repeated.
 The argument